 As with any other roofs, cedar shake roofs may develop cracks and leaks with time.
 Fortunately, there are ways to give your cedar shake roof a complete overhaul.

 Here are the answers to two frequently asked questions about this type of roof.

-Lifting, curling, and cupping of a cedar shake roof are often caused by improper installation and use of low quality roofing materials.
+Lifting, curling, and cupping of a cedar shake roof are often caused by improper installation and use of low-quality roofing materials.

 Improper roof ventilation – Lack of roof ventilation or no ventilation at all may cause lifting, curling, and cupping of the shingles.
 Without proper ventilation, your cedar shake roof will not get the necessary air flow to last for years.
-Ideally, the temperature of the cathedral ceiling cavity should be same as the outdoor temperature.
-For instance, if outdoor temperature is 100 degrees, the temperature of the cathedral ceiling cavity or attic should be between 95 and 105 degrees.
-The different between outside and inside temperatures should not be more than 10 to 15 degrees.
+Ideally, the temperature of the cathedral ceiling cavity should be the same as the outdoor temperature.
+For instance, if the outdoor temperature is 100 degrees, the temperature of the cathedral ceiling cavity or attic should be between 95 and 105 degrees.
+The difference between outside and inside temperatures should not be more than 10 to 15 degrees.
 The indoor air flows through the attic floor insulation to the attic space.
 If the indoor temperature varies a lot from the outdoor temperature, it may create condensation on the roof deck, which may lead to mold growth.